So far I haven't blogged about Tartu or Estonia, although I fully intended to when I started writing the blog. So OK, no time like the present.

 2. There are plenty of pubs.
 I'm a Brit.
 I just love pubs.
 I also appreciate that there is no state monopoly on alcohol and ridiculous alcohol buying hours like there are in Sweden.

 3. Eating out in good restaurants is affordable.
 OK, so the food is so-so at best in the majority of places, but other places are fab, particularly the French place 'Crepe', The Italian place 'La Dolce Vita' and...
 I've forgotten its name, but the Georgian place.
 The Indian place Asian Chef is supposed to be great too, but we haven't tried it yet.
-By the by, here's a link a great blog on Tartu restaurants.
+By the by,

 4. It's rustic.
 Most things are made from wood.
 Houses, utensils, stuff like that.
 I like that.
 Maybe because my dad is a retired woodwork teacher.
 Souvenirs are genuine handicrafts, wood and wool.
 We have an open fire at home, and we get trailer-loads of wood delivered that we stack in our wood shed.
 It's so far from the stark, institution-like apartment blocks of Sweden.
 Snuggling by the fire when it's snowing outside is heaven!